PrefectHQ/prefect/docs/concepts/task-runners.md

 ## Using a task runner

-While all flows require a task runner to execute tasks, you do not need to specify a task runner unless your tasks require specific execution.
-Prefect automatically creates a task execution graph based on task dependencies detected in your flow definition.

-If you do not specify a task runner, Prefect uses the default `ConcurrentTaskRunner`.
+You do not need to specify a task runner for a flow unless your tasks require a specific type of execution.
+If you don't specify a task runner for a flow, and you call a task with `submit()` within the flow, Prefect uses the default `ConcurrentTaskRunner`.

 To configure your flow to use a specific task runner, import a task runner and assign it as an argument on the flow when the flow is defined.

+!!!
+"Remember to call `submit()` when using a task runner"
+    Make sure you use `.submit()` to run your task with a task runner.
+Calling the task from within a flow will run the task sequentially instead of using a task runner.

 For example, you can specify the `SequentialTaskRunner` to ensure tasks are executed in order.